Connections: Exhibition Guides

 Past Exhibition Guides

-COVID message: ARTtalks scheduled during fall semester will be held in virtual format and will be announced on the exhibitions pages and the calendar of this website.
+COVID message: ARTtalks and Lunch & Learns scheduled in the foreseeable future will be held in virtual format and will be announced on the exhibitions pages and the calendar of this website.

 ARTtalks are talks led by visiting or exhibiting artists, scholars and practitioners.
 These talks provide deeper insight into creative practice, context for current exhibitions or contemporary issues shaping the world in which art is created, experienced and interpreted.

 The Lunch and Learn Lecture Series is part of An Appalachian Summer Festival and features interesting and informative virtual programming that provides a behind-the-scenes view of the festival’s offerings in the visual arts, music, theater and dance.

 There are no upcoming events at this time